chmp/ipytest/Readme.md

     - Remove legacy functionality, mostly plain unittest integration
     - The `tempfile_fallback` also kicks in, if a filename was configured, but the file does not exist
+    - Add `register_module` option to register the notebook with the module system of Python.
+This way `--doctest-modules` works as expected
 - `0.8.1`: release with sdist for conda-forge
 - `0.8.0`:
     - Add the `autoconfig` helper to simplfy setup with reasonable defaults